yogeshwaranm-turing/amazon-agentic/envs/finance/tools/interface_1/policy.md

     * You must ask the user for the new quantity and/or cost basis for the holding.

 * **Removing a Portfolio Holding:**
-    * To remove an asset from a portfolio, you must identify the specific holding to be removed and receive confirmation from the user.
+    * To remove an asset from a portfolio, you must first identify the specific holding to be removed.

 * **Retrieving Portfolio Information:**
     * You can retrieve and list all the holdings within a specified portfolio.